Integralist/go-http-monitor/README.md

 This project was designed as part of a interview take-home code test, and so the program itself generates the `access.log` and populates it with data in order to simulate real traffic patterns (that logic is, as you can imagine, very basic).

-### Status
+## Status

-This project is not complete.
+This project is not complete (part of the requirements was to generate tests and to dockerize the program).

+Also, my generation of access log requests is primitive and my dynamic generation means it's not able to swing back from 'alarm' state to 'recovered'.

-It was started in my spare time, but I just don't have enough consistent time, outside of work hours, to dedicate to finish up the task (a two month old baby will do that for you 😉).
+With a bit more time I'd be able to wrap up those parts as well as do some refactoring (see [TODO](#todo) section).
+But my spare time outside of normal work hours is very restricted (a two month old baby will do that for you 😉).

 I'm pushing it online as a reference point for anyone interested in this sort of thing.